Solar Panel Cost Guide in Lexington, NC (2023 Update)

 What is the average cost of installing solar panels in Lexington?

-Should I lease or buy solar panels in Lexington?
+Are solar panels free in Lexington?

 How many solar panels should I get to power my home?